-This is a hands-on course for computer users wishing to gain comprehensive spreadsheet skills.
-The course emphasizes the use of Microsoft EXCEL 2007 to solve a variety of spreadsheet problems that are likely to be encountered in both the workplace and in the personal life of an individual.
+A hands-on course for computer users wishing to gain comprehensive spreadsheet skills.
+The course emphasizes the use of Microsoft EXCEL to solve a variety of spreadsheet problems that are likely to be encountered in both the workplace and in the personal life of an individual.
 Advanced Excel includes more details of creating worksheets/charts, working with lists/reports and creating pivot tables.
-This course will also include working with more advanced formulas, creating/using macros and solving complex problems.
+This course includes working with more advanced formulas, creating and using macros and solving complex problems.
 Prerequisite: BuCS 112 or consent of instructor.